edbkei/dissertation/README.md

 ### 3.1.1 Nodes
 VM1.
 IC (Instituto de Computação) Cloud - 2 vCPU - disk 79GB - OS Ubuntu 20.04.3 LTS - Codename Focal.\
 VM2.
 Google Cloud - 2 vCPU - disk 42GB - OS Ubuntu 20.04.3 LTS - Codename Focal. \
 VM3.
-Google Cloud - 2 vCPU - disk 39GB - OS Ubuntu 20.04.3 LTS - Codename Focal.
+Google Cloud - 2 vCPU - disk 39GB - OS Ubuntu 20.04.3 LTS - Codename Focal. \
+VM4.
+Azure Cloud - 2 vCPU - disk 8GB - OS Ubuntu 20.04.3 LTS - Codename Focal.

 VM Node configurations and scripts are stored at directory ../dissertation/tree/main/TestEnvironment, where there are subdirectories VM1_Faber, VM2_Alice, and VM3_Bob.
 The most important is VM1_Faber that represents the Faber Energy Operator, and VM2_Alice is the energy prossumer, and VM3_Bob is the energy consumer.
 Each one has specific ways to perform tests.
 These are: